In3tinct/Information-Security/ManInTheMiddle/README.md

 Test: Run the script and use urlsnarf to monitor the web traffic.

-Will be implementing the web traffic monitoring within the project later.
+Will be implementing web request monitoring within the project.
+Also DNS spoofing could be introduced.